jcrudy/jcrudy.github.io/2014/03/16/denorm.rst

 An example
 -----------------

-To start with, let's look at an extremely simplified example.
 First I'm going to simulate a simple regression problem with a lognormal response distribution.

 .. code:: python